Agenda

 16.20-16.40

-Closing Remarks and End of Conference
+Closing Remarks

 Cannon Events Ltd reserves the right to amend the program and is not responsible for cancellations due to unforeseen circumstances.
 Cannon Events Ltd accepts no responsibility for statements made orally or in written material distributed by any of its speakers at its conferences.
 In addition, Cannon Events Ltd is not responsible for any copying, republication, or redistribution of such statement.